KISD board approves pay raises, start of $426 million bond program

 The estimated cost of the proposal is $5 million.
 The raise will be funded in the fiscal year 2019 draft budget to be formally presented to the board in August.

-The key to a 2 percent pay raise with zero deficit is a transfer from the general fund for capital improvement projects, which would be reduced from 1.25 percent to 1 percent.
+In order to achieve a 2 percent pay raise with zero deficit, the district will draw down the general fund for capital improvement projects, which would be reduced from 1.25 percent to 1 percent.

-Under the proposed plan, transfers to capital improvement projects would reduce from $4.6 million to $3.8 million.
+Under the proposed plan, transfers to capital improvement projects would decrease from $4.6 million to $3.8 million.

 A potential budget amendment to raise the transfer rate back to 1.25 percent could come around the January time frame, Craft said.